DevSecOpsDocs/nuclearpond/README.md

 ## Features

-- Output results to your terminal, as json, or to an S3 bucket
+- Output results to your terminal, as json, or to S3
 - Specify threads and parallel invocations in any desired number of batches
 - Specify any Nuclei arguments just like you would locally
 - Specify a single host or from a file